Before leaving hospital make sure you’re clear about:

 Returning to work

 Follow your surgeon’s advice about how much time to take off work.
-Most people need at least 1 week off.
+For turbinate-only surgery, most people will return to work in a few days.

 Follow-up